aliburkemper12/inventory-system-piston/README.md

 # inventory-system-piston
-Inventory system for the IT department at Piston Automotive in Wentzville, MO Created using, Python, Flask, HTML, CSS, and SQlite.
+Inventory system for the IT department at Piston Automotive in Wentzville, MO Tech Stack
+Front end:
+- JS/HTML/CSS
+- Jinja2
+Back end:
+- Flask
+- Python
+- SQLite
+- SQLAlchemy
 Deployed using Waitress.
 Follows CRUD fundamental operations.

 This software has a login page, a home page that displays all current items in the inventory, a search feature, a sort feature, and add/delete/edit features.